junfanz1/Cryptocurrency-Blockchain-Full-Stack/README.md

 <!-- TOC --><a name="cryptocurrency-blockchain-full-stack-platform"></a>
 # Cryptocurrency Blockchain Full-Stack Platform

 A fully decentralized cryptocurrency blockchain built with Python.
 This project not only demonstrates the fundamentals of blockchain technology but also implements a democratic, distributed network where block creation, validation, and network maintenance are equally shared among all contributors.
+This project provides a comprehensive, decentralized cryptocurrency blockchain platform.
+It combines a clear, modular codebase with practical implementations of core blockchain concepts such as proof-of-work, distributed consensus, and secure transactions.

 <!-- TOC --><a name="content"></a>
 ## Content